-Consolidation in business refers to an amalgamation of different business units or individual companies into one big organization.
-Business consolidation is usually deployed to upgrade and boost the operation efficiency of a company and reducing redundant employees and processes.
+Consolidation in business refers to an amalgamation of different business units or individual companies into one big organisation.
+Business consolidation is usually deployed to upgrade and boost the operational efficiency of a company and reducing redundant employees and processes.

 Few categories when business consolidated fits perfectly:

 - When a small company is combined with the large organisation, the first and the original organisation cease the exist.

 - The owner company liquidates the assets of a business it buys, embraces or dismantle its operation.

 - The owner company has the right and power to buy more the 50 per cent of the share of a business and therefore, both the company survives.

 - When a decision is not based on voting the acquiring company can make the decision as per his/her interest.

 - If the consolidated business is stable, has enough assets to utilise collateral, and more profitable than it can acquire low-cost financing.

 - It can buy more units, products or services from the suppliers